-Progress Actions Re quired Realised Not appli- cable Has the organisation appointed a working adapt the proposed CECP of the ETHNA Has the working group, to adapt the ETH tem's proposed CEGP, begin its duties?
-NA Sys- Has the organisation established the goa and responsibilities of members of the wo to adapt the ETHNA System's proposed of orking group CEGP? \checkmark Has the organisation established the relepects to be included in the adapted CEGI ing the RPO's/RFO's research, innovation funding activity? ^{>} consider- \checkmark Has the organisation decided if the CEGF Integrity aspects?
-Has the organisation decided if the CEGF Gender?
-Has the organisation decided if the CEGF Open Access aspects?
-Has the organisation decided if the CEGF Public Engagement aspects?
-Has the organisation launched a participa cess with RPO/RFO stakeholders to discudraft of their CEGP? \checkmark Has the organisation compiled and comp ond draft of the CEGP reflecting the relev from the participatory process with staket ant aspects \checkmark Has the latest CEGP based on the ETHN been commented on and approved by se agement?
-A System \checkmark Has the organisation encouraged actions ternal awareness concerning the Code of Good Practices?
-Ethics and \checkmark Has the organisation encouraged actions ternal awareness concerning the Code of Good Practices?
-Ethics and Has the organisation established an upda cess?
-01 Has the organisation established a profes and/or organisational compliance monitor cess? ing pro- Has the organisation offered accountabili stakeholders for the progress and perform CEGP (e.g., monitoring report, impact rep dashboard, newsletter, etc.)? nance of the
+Progress Actions Required Realised Not appli- cable Has the organisation appointed a working group to adapt the proposed CECP of the ETHNA System?
+V Has the working group, to adapt the ETHNA System's proposed CEGP, begin its duties?
+V Has the organisation established the goals, actions, and responsibilities of members of the working group to adapt the ETHNA System's proposed CEGP? √ Has the organisation established the relevant aspects to be included in the adapted CEGP considering the RPO's/RFO's research, innovation, and/or funding activity?
+V Has the organisation decided if the CEGP will cover Integrity aspects?
+Has the organisation decided if the CEGP will cover Gender?
+Has the organisation decided if the CEGP will cover Open Access aspects?
+Has the organisation decided if the CEGP will cover Public Engagement aspects?
+Has the organisation launched a participatory process with RPO/RFO stakeholders to discuss the first draft of their CEGP?
+V Has the organisation compiled and composed a second draft of the CEGP reflecting the relevant aspects from the participatory process with stakeholders?
+V Has the latest CEGP based on the ETHNA System been commented on and approved by senior management?
+V Has the organisation encouraged actions to raise internal awareness concerning the Code of Ethics and Good Practices? √ Has the organisation encouraged actions to raise external awareness concerning the Code of Ethics and Good Practices?
+Has the organisation established an updating process?
+Has the organisation established a professional and/or organisational compliance monitoring process?
+Has the organisation offered accountability to its stakeholders for the progress and performance of the CEGP (e.g., monitoring report, impact report, web dashboard, newsletter, etc.)?